EN Banner

 Laugarvatn Fontana

-Another lagoon located in the Golden Circle area is Laugarvatn Fontana which is a naturally heated spa.
-At Laugarvatn Fontana you will find two pools and a hot tub with naturally heated water full of minerals good for your body.
-The lagoon has also geothermal activity right on the bed of the pool so you will feel tongues of warm water around your feet.
-Do not worry is safe.
+Another lagoon in the Golden Circle area is Laugarvatn Fontana, a naturally heated spa.
+At Laugarvatn Fontana, you will find two pools and a hot tub with naturally heated water full of minerals that are good for your body.

-There are also other facilities that will make your experience at Laugarvatn Fontana very relaxing, you will find there a sauna, steam rooms, and restaurants and if you forgot your swimsuit you can rent one right from the spa.
+Other facilities will make your experience at Laugarvatn Fontana very relaxing.
+You will find a sauna, steam rooms, and restaurants there, and if you forgot your swimsuit, you can rent one right from the spa.

 Hvammsvík Hot Springs